Skip to Content

 Photo Caption: Jasmine Waheed

-Despite the name, black-eyed peas are beans with a creamy, smooth texture when cooked.
-They are slightly sweet and complement the spices and other ingredients featured in chili.
+Despite the name, black-eyed peas are beans with a creamy, smooth texture once cooked.
+They are slightly sweet, making them a perfect complement to the other ingredients featured in chili.

 Instant Pot Black Eyed Peas